We believe passionately in our teams and the creative minds of our acclaimed and Michelin-starred executive chefs

 Executive Chef at The Woodward, Geneva

 Chef Jean has found great success in adapting his native cuisine to the local palate while remaining faithful to the Robuchon brand and philosophy.

 Corporate Pastry Chef

-A longtime protégé of the legendary Chef Joël Robuchon, Martone serves as Executive Pastry Chef, overseeing the bakery and dessert programs for all of the restaurants of The Bastion Collection across New York, Houston and Miami.
+A longtime protégé of the legendary Chef Joël Robuchon, Martone serves as Corporate Pastry Chef, overseeing the bakery and dessert programs for all of the restaurants of The Bastion Collection across New York, Houston and Miami.
 He is behind the Michelin-star winning desserts served at L’Atelier de Joel Robuchon** and Le Jardinier*, and leads creative efforts at our chocolatier Stettler-Castricher.

 Prior to joining The Bastion Collection, Martone was the Executive Pastry Chef at the three Michelin starred Joël Robuchon Restaurant and the Michelin starred L’Atelier de Joël Robuchon at the MGM Grand Hotel & Casino in Las Vegas, a position for which he was initially recruited when it first opened in 2005, moving up the ranks from Executive Pastry Sous-chef to Executive Pastry Chef in 2010.

 Prior to working in Las Vegas, Martone served as Pastry Chef at the two Michelin starred L’Atelier de Joël Robuchon at the Four Seasons Hotel in New York City.
 Renowned for his highly creative, whimsical, and delectable plates, Martone’s technical mastery allows him to combine aesthetics and flavor—resulting in desserts that are both visually stunning and delicious.
 He will often spend months conceptualizing and perfecting a dish, creating custom serviceware and new technique sin order to execute his vision.